 A second reader, R (also from the UK! hello Brits!) wonders how to deal with a new office where “we ‘hot desk,’ meaning there are desk tops with docking stations but no drawers or pedestals (with a small locker allocated to them, so small it won’t even fit a pair of shoes.)

 – Get really comfy with your devices — smart phone, tablet, netbook, or laptop — and know which things you can do with which device.
-For example, if you’re making notes to yourself while reviewing a document, you may want to try using a dictation program like Dragon Naturally Speaking with your smartphone — you may also want to get a foldable keyboard.
-If you’re moving between computers and devices, services such as Xmarks and Last Pass (both of which I use and like) can help you keep your bookmarks and passwords synchronized, respectively.
-I’ve said it before, I’ll say it again: I’m a fan of B-Folders (more of an Android/Windows app) for a secure, non-Cloud way of synchronizing notes, contacts, and more between devices.
+For example, if you’re making notes to yourself while reviewing a document, you may want to try using a dictation program like Dragon Naturally Speaking with your smartphone, or a service like Rev.com — you may also want to get a foldable keyboard.
+If you’re moving between computers and devices, services such as Last Pass (which I’ve used and liked) can help you keep your passwords synchronized.

 – If you’re traveling with a limited wardrobe, I would focus on a suit made up of separates in a neutral color, a silk t-shirt or two (packable, washable, lightweight), and a dress or a skirt.
 Pick one color scheme, and have as many of your fabrics match (hence the suit suggestion) as possible — they’ll be the easiest to mix and match then.

-(Pictured: Hot desking, originally uploaded to Flickr by Adam Tinworth.)
+(Updated images (professional woman working on laptop outside) via Stencil.
+Originally pictured: Hot desking, uploaded to Flickr by Adam Tinworth.)